Reading

 - Zen Mind, Beginner’s Mind by Shunryu Suzuki

-- The Trauma of Everyday Life by Mark Epstein – fundamental concept communicated in a short phrase: “conceptual appreciation to experiential understanding.”
+- The Trauma of Everyday Life by Mark Epstein – offputting title, but had a fundamental concept communicated in a short phrase: “conceptual appreciation to experiential understanding.”

 - Waking Up by Sam Harris